IsaiaScope/Iso_Obsidian_2.0/Periodic Notes/Weekly Notes/Week-36_September2024.md

 - [ ] Tab navigation, be independent as much as mobile from mouse
 - [ ] Adding Alt and Aria labels attribute to enhance screen reader to be more explanatory

+- [ ] Logic Delete - New Fields just for this API Call
+  - [ ] "typeOperation": "LOGIC_DELETE", "ddmId": 266,

 ---

 ## RTE [JIRA](https://ott-jira.finconsgroup.com/secure/RapidBoard.jspa?rapidView=1&projectKey=RTEBB&view=planning.nodetail&quickFilter=1)